-- 81. By failing to disclose these material facts, Dr. Shendelman and Applied misled investors and the public, who as a result, reasonably believed that (a) the NDA complied with FDA regulations, (b) the NDA contained all required information and clinical results from the Pediatric Study, (c) the NDA accurately reported the clinical data Applied obtained for the study, and (d) there were no known material risks to approval of the NDA, when in fact this was not true. - 82.
-Further, Defendants knew, or recklessly disregarded, that they would be subject to an FDA investigation in connection with the NDA, and as such there was a significant risk that the Dosing Errors and Dosing Errors Clinical Data would be discovered by the FDA.
+- 91. FS1 and FS2 were materially false and misleading in violation of Section 10(b) and Rule 10b-5 because they contained untrue statements of material fact or omitted to state material facts necessary in order to make the statements made not misleading.
+Specifically, at the time these statements were made, Dr. Shendelman and Applied were aware of, or were severely reckless in not knowing, that (a) FDA regulations required the NDA to include "a description and analysis of any other data or information relevant to an evaluation of the safety and effectiveness of [govorestat] obtained or otherwise received by [Applied] from any source...including information derived from clinical investigations," (b) that the Dosing Errors and Dosing Errors Clinical Data was such "other data or information," (c) that in the NDA, Applied failed to provide the FDA with a description or analysis of the Dosing Errors or the Dosing Errors Clinical Data, and (d) that instead, as the FDA subsequently stated, Applied "reported dose levels for subjects as stated in the protocol...rather than the actual dose levels administered." - 92.
+By failing to disclose these material facts, Dr. Shendelman and Applied misled investors and the public, who as a result, reasonably believed that (a) the NDA complied with FDA regulations, (b) the NDA contained all required information and clinical results from the Pediatric Study, (c) the NDA accurately reported the clinical data Applied obtained for the study, and (d) there were no known material risks to approval of the NDA, when in fact this was not true. - 93.
+Further, Dr. Shendelman and Applied knew, or recklessly disregarded, that they would be subject to an FDA investigation in connection with the NDA, and as such there was a significant risk that the Dosing Errors and Dosing Errors Clinical Data would be discovered by the FDA.
 As such, these undisclosed facts were negative material factors and a significant risk that the FDA would not approve the NDA because they raised significant concerns about the validity, reliability, and integrity of the clinical data and Applied's oversight and conduct of its clinical investigations.
 As such, Dr. Shendelman and Applied did not have a reasonable basis to speak concerning the likelihood of approval of the NDA, and once they chose to speak concerning the NDA and the likelihood of NDA approval, had a duty to disclose all material facts concerning those subjects to ensure that a reasonable investor would not be misled.